crimsix-7/The-Midnight-Labyrinth-Game/README.md

 # Clone and Build Unity Project

 This is a step-by-step guide on how to clone a Unity project from GitHub to your local computer and build it to generate an executable.

+Use this if the game does not play from the Zip Folder attachment.

 Prerequisites

     Unity Hub installed on your computer.
     Unity version used to create the project installed on your computer.
     Git/Github Desktop installed on your computer

-    Here is an additional video explaining the process of accessing the files in git https://youtu.be/pNUdu-6ZNBg
+    Here is an additional video explaining the process of accessing the files from git https://youtu.be/pNUdu-6ZNBg

 # Clone the Unity Project using Git

     Open a web browser and navigate to the GitHub repository containing the Unity project you want to clone.
+    In this case use this link https://github.com/crimsix-7/The-Midnight-Labyrinth-Game.
+    Open Github Desktop.
+    When using Github Desktop Click on 'file' -> 'Clone a repository' -> 'URL' and paste the link.

+    Or

+    Open a web browser and navigate to the GitHub repository containing the Unity project you want to clone.
-    Click on the "Code" button and copy the URL of the repository.
+    In this case use this link https://github.com/crimsix-7/The-Midnight-Labyrinth-Game Click on the "Code" button and copy the URL of the repository.
     Open Git Bash or your preferred Git client and navigate to the directory where you want to clone the project.
     Run the command git clone <repository-url> and wait for the project to finish cloning.